Upcoming Multiplier Events

 Organized as a ‘think tank’ style learning event, the second five-day workshop for students will focus on the practice of faculty advising, peer advising and self-advising.
 Supported by staff at the University College Maastricht, students from all six partner institutions will engage with specific prompts formulated by the three CREATES development teams working on advising-focused toolkits.
 The event will culminate in the co-creation of innovative, student-centered solutions for advising in higher education.
 Further ideas and feedback will be incorporated into Toolkits 2, 3 and 4.

 Faculty Training Event On Responsive, Engaged and Tailored Education in June 2019 in Lüneburg

-This three-day joint CREATES Teacher Training Event will bring together a group of 15 teachers (3 from each partner institution) at Leuphana University Lüneburg to discuss innovative teaching and learning classroom techniques.
+This three-day joint CREATES Teacher Training Event brought together a group of 15 teachers (3 from each partner institution) at Leuphana University Lüneburg to discuss innovative teaching and learning classroom techniques.
 The aim is to present the tools developed as part of Toolkit 1, so that teachers can use them in their own teaching.
-Through short lectures, workshops and discussion sessions, participants will engage with the following seven techniques:
+Through short lectures, workshops and discussion sessions, participants engaged with the following seven techniques: